Lanny/Onitama/README.md

 npm install -g gulp-cli # If you haven't installed gulp-cli before gulp server

-* Requires node version 6 or higher *
+* Requires node version 6 or higher to support es6 *
 ```

 And navigate to localhost:3000